lago-project/lago/docs/Installation.rst

 Running Lago & the various supported deployments requires installation of Lago_ & repoman_ projects.

-Currently only RPM installation is avaialbe but we are working on adding support for Ubuntu and Debian soona
+Currently only RPM installation is available but we are working on adding support for Ubuntu and Debian soon.

-So stay tuned!

 Add the following repos to a lago.repo file in your /etc/yum.repos.d/ dir: